Part 3

 Github Actions

-Github Actions will be the CI/CD tool of choice for this course.
-The behavior is similar to CircleCI or even Travis which you may have used previously.
+GitHub Actions will be the CI/CD tool of choice for this course.
 Google also offers Cloud Build, and a step-by-step guide to deploying to GKE with it.
 You can return here to implement deployment with Cloud Build if you have credits left over after the course!

 Create a file .github/workflows/main.yaml.
 We'll want the workflow to do 3 things: